Born on July 14, 1946 in Strasbourg, France, Pierre Joris is a poet, translator and essayist.

 Joris's own poetry, published extensively in chapbooks abroad, has been collected in two volumes, Poasis: Selected Poems 1986-1999 (Wesleyan University Press, 2001), and Breccia: Selected Poems 1972-1986 (Station Hill PR, 1987).
 He is also a celebrated essayist and editor.
 In the essay collection A Nomadic Poetics (Wesleyan, 2003), he explores the successes and failings of the avant-garde movement, a subject he surveyed in a two-volume anthology of 20th century avant-garde writings, Poems for the Millennium (University of California Press, 1998), co-edited with Jerome Rothenberg.

-He collaborates frequently through dance, multimedia, and music with his wife, the performance artist Nicole Peyrafitte.
 Twice the recipient of PEN Awards for Translation, he was also the 2003 Berlin Prize fellow at the American Academy in Berlin.
+He collaborates frequently through dance, multimedia, and music with his wife, the performance artist Nicole Peyrafitte, with whom he lives in Bay Ridge, Brooklyn.